uviclibraries/html-css/act-1.md

 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---

-# Getting Started With HTML
+# Getting started with HTML

 Our HTML page will look basic at first, but if you finish the workshop you will have something that looks like a complete web page, with images, links, and more.

 If you have any questions, or get stuck, please ask the instructor for assistance.

 The intention of this workshop is for you to create an "about me" page, but it doesn’t have to be about you.
 For the workshop as a whole, you can use the examples provided, or apply their techniques and principles and create your own work as you like.
 My example "about me" page will be about "Zuko," a character from a cartoon show.
-Have fun!
+Have fun <span style='font-size:20px;'>&#128512;</span>

 If you haven’t already, **please install [Sublime text editor. (↪)](https://www.sublimetext.com/download) on your computer**.
-You are welcome to use any text editor you like, but our workshop examples use Sublime.
+You are welcome to use any text editor you like, later, but our workshop examples use Sublime Text.
 We use this editor because it has some smart features that help to prevent code errors.

-## Create a directory and your first HTML file
+## Create a directory (folder)

-- First we are going to create a new folder by clicking on **file explorer** for Windows users
+- First we are going to **create a new folder** (AKA a "directory"):
-- Select your **Desktop** and then right click to select **New** and then toggle to slect **New Folder**
+	-  **Windows users:** open **[File Explorer](https://support.microsoft.com/en-us/windows/file-explorer-in-windows-ef370130-1cca-9dc5-e0df-2f7416fe1cb1)** and select **Desktop**.
+Next, right click somewhere on the empty space in the Explorer window and select **New** > **New Folder**
-- If you are using a Mac, right click on your desktop, select **New Folder**
+	- **Mac users:** right click (or Control + click) somewhere on the empty space on your desktop and select **New Folder**
 - Name your folder as follows: `html_workshop`.

     <button onclick="toggle('gif1')">Show/Hide Animation</button>